bucsspring2024/final-project-nrm/README.md

 - Step 2: Load screen with trivia question
     - Player click on box to choose answer
 - Expected results:
-    - Should load teacher responding if correct or incorrect
+    - Should load noise if correct or incorrect

 Test #5:
 - Step 1: Start lunch